Level: ⚫⚫⚫⚪⚪ Advanced

 We can also change the appearance of the plot by reprojection the map to a different coordinate reference system (CRS), or by changing the color scale.

-In order to change the CRS, we can select Map Projection in the plot controls
+In order to change the CRS, we can open the window Map Projection via

 and then, for example, change to the ‘Equal Earth’ projection by clicking on the Projection drop-down menu in the Map projection window.